Al3xics/BallArena/README.md

 Because of a lack of time (a few days at most), we couldn't correct the small problems/bugs that could appear.<br>
 <br>

-Because the project is way too large to store it on github, I will not be able to show it.
-So try to play the game and discover what need improvement, is well-made, or badly made, ...<br>
+Try to play the game and discover what need improvement, is well-made, or badly made, ...<br>
 <br>

 ### Have fun !!